Instant Pot Brown Rice

 This post may contain affiliate links.
 Please read our disclosure policy.

 We love making Instant Pot brown rice because it’s truly foolproof and comes out perfect every time.
-You can make a large batch of brown rice in the Instant Pot using a 1:1 ratio of rice to water and cooking on high for 20 minutes.
+Make a large batch of brown rice in the Instant Pot using a 1:1 ratio of rice to water and cook on high for 20 minutes.

 email me this recipe